-Fluid Dynamics and Transport of Droplets and Sprays, by William A. Sirignano, Cambridge University Press, New York, 1999.
-REVIEWED BY GRETAR TRYGGVASON.
+Fluid Dynamics and Transport of Droplets and Sprays, by W. A. Sirignano.
+Cambridge University Press, Cambridge, UK, 1999; 311 pages.
+REVIEWED BY CHRIS F. EDWARDS.